 *** Courses can vary from one to six credits; this total represents a standard 3 credit course

 The online MEd in School Counseling prepares students for School Counseling Licensure through the MA Department of Education.
-The University of Massachusetts is accredited by the New England Association of Schools and Colleges (NEASC).
+The University of Massachusetts is accredited by the New England Commission of Higher Education (NECHE).
 The School Counseling Online Program is approved by the Massachusetts Department of Education.

 Did you know?